RyanNgCT/CS2106-prep/Week 1/Lecture 1 - Introduction.md

 ### C2.
 OS Structure Types
 1. **Monolithic**
-	- the kernel is one big special program
+	- the kernel is one big special program (in kernel mode)
+		- essential OS services are combined into one code block (process, memory, file system management etc.)
 	- good software engineering principles are possible
 	- traditional approach taken by most Unix variants and Windows NT
 		![monolithic-OS-components](../assets/monolithic-OS-components.png)

 2. **Microkernel**
-	- is very small and clean
+	- is very small and clean $\implies$ removes non-essential components from kernel, implement instead as user programs (i.e. OS doesn't have device, process, memory and FS management)
 	- only provides basic and essential facilities such as inter-process communication (IPC)
 		![microkernel-OS-components](../assets/microkernel-OS-components.png)

 3. **Layered**
 	- is the generalization of monolithic systems
 	- can organize the components into hierarchy of layers
-		- upper layers make use of lower layer's services
+		- upper layers (layers $1, \ldots, n$) make use of lower layer's services
-		- lowest layer is the hardware and the highest layer is the user interface
+		- lowest layer (layer $0$) is the hardware and the highest layer is the user interface

+	- simplifies debugging to specific layers if there are errors $\implies$ modular, so simple to debug and maintain.
+Follows principle of encapsulation
+	- overhead from each new layer is introduced (might be a bad thing for performance)

+	- i.e. used by the Unix OS

 4. **Client-Server Architecture**
 	- is a variant of the microkernel where there are two classes of processes